We’ve scoured the audio landscape to bring you the definitive, updated list of the very best reverb plugins available in 2016.

 Room / Hall / Chamber: The first reverb effects used for recorded music were created with echo chambers – a loudspeaker would play the sound back in the chamber, and a microphone would pick it up again, including the echo of the room itself.
 The same principle still applies for simulated ‘room’ and ‘hall’ reverbs -you’re capturing the ambience of a particularly sized and shaped space.

 Spring: Uses a similar principle to that of plate reverb, but with a metal spring instead of a plate.
 A transducer at one end and a pickup at the other are used to create and then capture vibrations within the spring.
 Being compact and relatively cheap to manufacture, many guitar amp designs ended up incorporating a spring reverb unit.
 Spring reverb adds a distinctive metallic colouration to the sound, and in the days of classic rock ‘n’ roll it was known that you could shake the reverb cabinet while recording so that the springs clashed together for a properly unhinged sound.
-I wouldn’t recommend attempting this with a plugin version though :)
+We wouldn’t recommend attempting this with a plugin version though :)

 Almost all reverb plugins (as well as hardware digital reverb units) use one of these two digital processing methods.